VinitaSilaparasetty/Blockchain-ml/README.md

 # Blockchain-ml
 Combining Blockchain and Machine Learning for Fraud Detection.

+This project is based on my conference presentation "Machine Learning and Blockchain for Fraud Detection: Employing Artificial Intelligence in the Banking Sector Machine Learning and Blockchain for Fraud Detection: Employing Artificial Intelligence in the Banking Sector".

-In this project that I have developed myself using Python, I demonstrate how an XGBoosted K-means algorithm can be combined with a simple blockchain in order to detect and prevent fraudulent transactions.
+Using Python demonstrate how an XGBoosted K-means algorithm can be combined with a simple blockchain in order to detect and prevent fraudulent transactions.
 The intended use case for this project is in the Banking Sector.

+You can read my paper here: https://www.academia.edu/39081963/Machine_Learning_and_Blockchain_for_Fraud_Detection_Employing_Artificial_Intelligence_in_the_Banking_Sector_Machine_Learning_and_Blockchain_for_Fraud_Detection_Employing_Artificial_Intelligence_in_the_Banking_Sector